fossas/fossa-cli/docs/features/manual-dependencies.md

 2. Custom dependencies: Used to add a unique dependency to your dependency graph and the metadata you wish to associate with it.
 3. Remote dependencies: Used when all you have is the URL to an archive.

-It is important to note that referenced dependencies are the only custom dependency type that supports detecting vulnerabilities.
+Referenced dependencies are the only type that supports vulnerabilities, custom and remote dependencies do not.

 > Tip: Use a script to generate this file before running `fossa analyze` to keep your results updated.